 - Check that the washer bottles are full and contain a suitable additive to prevent freezing.

 In the winter months it is essential that your tyres are well maintained.
 Cold temperatures, damp roads, snow and ice all reduce a tyre's ability to grip the road properly, leading to longer stopping distances and a higher risk of an accident.

 - Ensure your tyres are correctly inflated and replace them if the tread has reached the legal minimum.
 For further information please visit Tyre Safe.

 Putting aside ten minutes to plan your journey before you set off could make all the difference.
-Check your planned route at on the Highways Agency's website where you can find up-to-date traffic information.
+Check your planned route on the Highways England website where you can find up-to-date traffic information.